sijmenw/IBS-python-for-data-science/README.md

 ## Exam

+You can schedule the exam with the provided link (see Slack channel) when you've completed the homework.

 The exam will be held in the NewRow environment you are familiar with from the classes.

 The exam will consist of three parts: